dgaydukov/cert-aws/sa/files/sa.md

 There are 3 types of IP address:
 * private - your instance is not available from outside, only from within your VPC
 * public (dynamic - cause it changes when you stop/start instance) - you instance is available from outside
-* elastic(static - doesn't change) - public IP that you can assign to any instance.
+* elastic (static - doesn't change) - public IP that you can assign to any instance.
 If you stop/terminate it would persist and you would pay for it.
-Source/destination checks:
+Source/destination checks (set `SourceDestCheck: false` in CloudFormation):
-* instance must be a source/destination of any traffic it sends/receive
+* instance must be a source or destination of any traffic it sends/receive
-* each ec2 performs it by default
+* each ec2 performs this check by default
 * if your instance is NAT instance - it not a source/destination, it just a proxy to other instances.
 That's why for Nat instance you should disable it.
 There are several instance types.
 You can get full view [here](https://www.ec2instances.info):
 * C (good for CPU load)
 * R (good for RAM load)
 * M (middle between cpu & ram)
 * I (good for I/O operations)
-* G (good for GPU)
+* G (good for GPU) - for graphic-intensive apps use G3
 * T2/T3 (burstable type) - good performance for a short time (burst) - if you overuse this burst your performance will downgrade.
 When you cpu not bursting, you earn `burst credit` (you can view it in CloudWatch), once it hits 100% load, burst is turned on and you pay with your credit once your credit is 0, performance downgrade.
 * T2/T3 unlimited burst (you pay for extra burst credit) It usually takes longer time to stop instance then to reboot.
 The reason is when you stop it does some clean up by removing dns name, public IPv4, private IPv4, IPv6, ec2 instance store.